tc39/proposal-smart-pipelines/readme.md

 <details>
 <summary>This conditional-expression production rule would be replaced with one for
-pipeline expressions, which is also defined soon.</summary>
+pipeline expressions, which will be defined in the next section.</summary>

 ```
 // New version